$\Delta_T$ Noise in Mesoscopic Hybrid Junctions: Influence of Barrier Strength and Thermal Bias: Results and Discussion

 \section{Results and Discussion}

 {This section delves into the main findings of our work.
 Here, we discuss both quantum noise and $\Delta_T$ noise in NIS and NIN junctions at zero applied voltage bias and finite temperature bias.
+Therefore, the charge quantum noise is measured at zero charge current.
+The charge quantum noise measured at zero charge current is approximately same as its thermal noise component, because it is 100 times larger than its shot noise-like component, i.e., the $\Delta_T$ noise.
 These results have been produced in Mathematica, the Mathematica notebook can be downloaded in Ref. \cite{github}.}